hanimao/devOps-notes-/AWS.md

 Why do you need a elastic ip?
 If you have external services that needs to point to your instance for ex if you host a website or connect to your instance from the outside sources keeping the same ip ensures no disruption.

+- You can mask the failure of an instance or software by remapping the address to another instance in your account. ex; need to switch traffic from one instance to another

+Elastic IP is not the best practice for scalability and flexibility.
+Use load balancer instead.
+You can only have 5 elastic ip in your account and request more from AWS.
+Reconsider set up and look at other ways to manage resources

+**EBS** - (elastic block service)

+- A network drive that you can attach to EC2 instances
+- Virtual storage
+- The data on the EBS volume remains even after their termination.
+- Bound to a specific AZ BUT can snapshot the vol and create new ones in diff zones.

+AMI
+- A pre configured template that contains all the info needed to launch EC2 instance for ex softwa